pellye/Horny/README.md

 Literally just a joke "script" to open e621 with a optional confirmation screen.

 Recommended use instructions:
-1. Download horny.html or horny_confirm.html (or both if you are really just that horny)
+1. Download horny.html or horny_speedy.html (or both, I won't judge)
-2. Create a shortcut to horny.html
+2. Create a shortcut to the html file you downloaded
 3. Right-click the shortcut and go to properties
-4. Assign a key/combo to the shortcut (Prob don't bind it to enter, but I won't stop you)
+4. Assign a key/combo to the shortcut (F5 is the og)

 Now you have HornyOnDemand set up!